 2024 H3AT Mapping Campaign

-HARC, the City of Houston, Harris County Public Health, Harris County Office of County Administration, Harris County Precinct 4, Student Conservation Association, and the National Weather Service (the H3AT Team) joined forces this year to launch the 2024 H3AT Mapping Campaign.
+HARC, the City of Houston, Harris County Public Health, Harris County Office of County Administration, Harris County Precinct 4, Student Conservation Association, and the National Weather Service (the H3AT Team) joined forces in 2024 to launch the 2024 H3AT Mapping Campaign.
 Building on the work done in 2020, the H3AT team organized a one-day heat mapping campaign, very similar to the campaign in 2020.
 The 2024 Campaign Day took place on August 10th.

 The 2024 Campaign expanded the coverage area (69 routes versus 32 in 2020) with a particular focus on Houston's disadvantaged communities; an area where around two million people live.